MyTooliT/ICOc/Documentation/Introduction.md

 ![Acceleration](Documentation/Pictures/Acceleration.png)

 will show the measured acceleration.
 To stop the data acquisition, click the close button on the top of the graph.
+For more information on how to use ICOc and the test suite, please take a look at the [section “Tutorials”](#tutorials:section:tutorials).

 <a name="introduction:section:measurement-data"></a>